Looking for some clever outdoor dog bath station ideas to make bathing your dog a lot easier?

 Affiliate links included below.
 If you make a purchase through these links, we earn a small commission at no extra charge to you.

-You just need a shower spray set, a place to install it and somebody to connect the bath to your drain system.
+You just need a shower spray set, a place to install it, and somebody (preferably a plumber) to connect the bath to your drain system.
+It’s that simple.

 If you don’t believe me, take a look at this DIY dog bath station, and you’ll fall in love with it.